GalSim-developers/GalSim/README.md

 ------------

 Please feel free to fork this repository at any time.
-However, please be aware that the code is still actively being developed (hence the current version number is v0.1).
-The release of v1.0 will be accompanied with a publication that users should cite.
+However, please be aware that the code is still actively being developed and tested (hence the current version number is v0.1).
+The release of v1.0 in mid-2013 will be accompanied with a publication that users should cite.

 How to communicate with the GalSim developers